Neseemo/Image_Processing/Robust_Fitting/README.md

 # Robust Fitting
 *   In this section is implemented RANSAC and some of its variants (Msac and Lmeds).
-This algorithms will be used to fit different models of the same "kind" (Multi-Model fitting)
+This algorithms will be used to fit different models of the same "kind" (Multi-Model fitting).
+Use test_variants and test_variants_script to test them.

 *   The file demo_robustmmf_script.m contains the main script while demo_robustmmf.mlx contains the same file as a live editor.
+This code implements only squential ransac (no variants)

 *   You can run the code on different set of points and number of outliers in order to check the robustness.